 5.28.3.1 General

-Port number of the DS-TT for the PDU Session is assigned by the UPF during PDU session establishment.
-The port number of the DS-TT port for a PDU Session shall be reported to the SMF from the UPF and further stored at the SMF.
-The SMF provides the DS-TT port number via PCF to the TSN AF or TSCTSF.
-TSN AF or TSCTSF maintains an association between the DS-TT port number and the DS-TT port MAC address (with Ethernet type PDU session) or IP address (applicable for TSCTSF only, with IP type PDU Session) of the UE.
-If a PDU session for which SMF has reported a DS-TT port number to TSN AF or TSCTSF is released, then SMF informs TSN AF or TSCTSF accordingly.
+Port number for the PDU Session is assigned by the UPF during PDU session establishment.
+The port number for a PDU Session shall be reported to the SMF from the UPF and further stored at the SMF.
+The SMF provides the port number via PCF to the TSN AF or TSCTSF.
+TSN AF or TSCTSF maintains an association between the port number for the PDU Session and the DS-TT port MAC address (with Ethernet type PDU session) or IP address (applicable for TSCTSF only, with IP type PDU Session) of the UE.
+If a PDU session for which SMF has reported a port number to TSN AF or TSCTSF is released, then SMF informs TSN AF or TSCTSF accordingly.
+The port number for the PDU Session corresponds to the device side port of the 5GS bridge/router.
+When the device supports the DS-TT functionality, the port number represents the DS-TT port number corresponding to the given PDU Session.

-NOTE 1: Port number can refer either to Ethernet port or PTP port.
+NOTE 1: Port number can refer either to Ethernet port or PTP port or a port of a DetNet router.
 In Ethernet type PDU Sessions, it is assumed that the PTP port number is the same as the associated Ethernet port number.

-5GS shall support transfer of standardized and deployment-specific port management information transparently between TSN AF or TSCTSF and DS-TT or NW-TT, respectively inside a Port Management Information Container.
+When the DS-TT or the NW-TT functions are used, the 5GS shall support transfer of standardized and deployment-specific port management information transparently between TSN AF or TSCTSF and DS-TT or NW-TT, respectively inside a Port Management Information Container.
 NW-TT may support one or more ports.
 In this case, each port uses separate Port Management Information Container.
 5GS shall also support transfer of standardized and deployment-specific user plane node management information transparently between TSN AF or TSCTSF and NW-TT, respectively inside a User Plane Node Management Information Container.
 Table 5.28.3.1-1 and Table 5.28.3.1-2 list standardized port management information and user plane node management information, respectively.

 If TSN AF is deployed, i.e. if 5GS is integrated with an IEEE TSN network, the port and user plane node management information is exchanged between CNC and TSN AF.
 The port management information is related to ports located in DS-TT or NW-TT.
 The user plane node management information container is related to 5GS bridge management.